mozilla/l10nregistry-rs/src/solver/README.md

 #### Failure case

 If the test returns a failure, the next step is to evaluate alternative source for the same resource.
 Let's assume that *Source 0* had *Resource A* but it does not have *Resource B*.
-In such case, the algorithm will increment the cell's index:
+In such case, the algorithm will increment the second cell's source index:

 ```text
       ▼